Oluwadare-Lolade/LITA-CAPSTONE-PROJECT/README.md

 ---
 - EXCEL

-This chart shows the Total Sales for each product where it was seen that the product 'Shoes' made the highest sales for the company while 'Socks' contributed least to the sales.
+This chart shows the Total Sales for each product where it was seen that the product 'Shoes' made the highest sales for the company while 'Socks' contributed the least to the sales.

 ![Sales by Product](https://github.com/user-attachments/assets/ed78ffc5-1078-42b7-a3cf-8ce6c42bed48)